timamus/linux-mint-install-apps/README.md

 My recommendation:

 1. EFI PARTITION\*
-   Select the free space → Create
+   Select the free space → Create partition
    a.
 Size → input 300
    b.
 Type for the new partition → select Primary
    c.
 Location for the new partition → select Beginning of this space
    d.
 Use as → select EFI System Partition

 2. BOOT PARTITION\*
-   Select the free space → Create
+   Select the free space → Create partition
    a.
 Size → input 768
    b.
-Filesystem → select ext4
+Type for the new partition → select Primary
    c.
+Location for the new partition → select Beginning of this space
+   d.
+Use as → select Ext4 journaling file system
-Mountpoint → select /boot
+   e.
+Mount point → select /boot

 3. ROOT PARTITION
-   Select the free space → Create
+   Select the free space → Create partition
    a.
 Size → use all remaining available space
    b.
 Filesystem → select btrfs or ext4
    c.
 Encrypted → check the box and enter the password